sy2002/QNICE-FPGA/README.md

-* Hardware: Currently, we develop QNICE-FPGA on a Nexys 4 DDR development board, so if you own one, the fastest way of getting started is to download the bitstream file `dist_kit/qnice.bit` on the microSD card of the Nexys board and set the jumpers to read the FPGA configuration from the SD card.
+* Hardware: Currently, we develop QNICE-FPGA on a Nexys 4 DDR development board, so if you own one, the fastest way of getting started is to download the bitstream file `dist_kit/qnice-v14.bit` on a microSD card or a USB stick, insert it into the Nexys board and set the jumpers to read the FPGA configuration from the SD card or USB stick.
 Do not copy more than one `*.bit` file on the SD card, i.e. do not copy `dist_kit/q-tris.bit`, yet.
   Do empty the "Recycle Bin" or similar of your host OS between two `*.bit` copies, so that the Nexys board does not accidentally read the `*.bit` from your trash instead of the recent one.

 * If you do not own a Nexys 4 DDR board, then use your VHDL development environment to synthesize QNICE-FPGA.
 The root file for the system is `vhdl/env1.vhdl`.
 Make sure that you connect at least the IO pins for PS2, VGA, UART and the two switches.
+In the file `nexys4ddr/env1.ucf` you will find some advise of how to do the mapping.

 * Attach an "old" USB keyboard supporting boot mode to the board and attach a VGA monitor.
 Attach the USB cable to your desktop computer, so that you can setup a serial (terminal) connection between the desktop and the FPGA.
+  (The file `doc/constraints.txt` contains a list of known-to-work USB keyboards.)

-* On your host computer: Open a terminal and head to the root folder of the QNICE-FPGA GIT repository.
+* On your host computer: Open a command line and head to the root folder of the QNICE-FPGA GIT repository.

 * Compile the toolchain: You need to have the GNU compiler toolchain installed, particularly `gcc` and `make` will be used.
 Open a terminal in